anniecherk/anniecherk.github.io/_posts/2025-05-28-ai-workflows.md

 ----------------------------------------------------------------------------------------------------------
 # conclusion

-when ai coding tools started coming out and we saw headlines like "will coding jobs go away" i tried the tools and thought that, like most headlines, they were silly.
+when ai coding tools started coming out and we saw headlines like "will coding jobs go away" i tried the tools and thought that, like most headlines, they were bunk.

 today i no longer think that. the definition of software engineering is changing week to week right now.

-i think it's a prudent time to pay attention and understand the new tools available to us, learn them, and imagine how we can leverage them.
+i think it's a prudent time to pay attention and understand the new tools available to us, learn them, and imagine how we can leverage them. i don't think it's about getting my job done faster, i think it's about unlocking projects and possibilities that were too expensive in effort before.

-and understand that that will also be completely different in another six months.

-it feels to me like we're in the middle of a laddering up on the tech tree, and it happens to be in the tech that is the craft that i practice. that feels extremely special and exciting. i'm reminded of the beginner's mind
+it feels to me like we're in the middle of a laddering up on the tech tree, and it happens to be in the tech that is the craft that i practice. that feels extremely special and exciting. it's a time to review our assumptions about what is possible.

 the two things i'm trying to remember right now, in my attempt to see the ocean from my place on the wave are:
 - go slower to go faster